WinVector/wrapr/extras/bquote.md

 ### `base::do.call()`

 Sometimes you don’t need macros or metaprogramming.
-The function you are using may have a powerful enough interface.
+The function you are using may already have a powerful enough interface.
 Or you may be only trying to control the execution of a single function, a task for which `R` already has an excellent tool: `base::do.call()`.

 For example if you want to control the call-presentation of a formula passed to `lm()` (a problem discussed